nicolacimmino/MorseDecoder/README.md

 ![Proto](documentation/input1.png)

-This is good as the ADC can samples only level above zero, we need to get rid of the DC though to be able to evaluate the amplitude of the signal.
+This is good as the ADC can sample only levels above zero but we need to get rid of the DCto be able to evaluate the amplitude of the signal.
 After removing the DC we are left with the signal centered aroud zero:

 ![Proto](documentation/input2.png)

-At this point we rectify it and calculate and average level.
+At this point we rectify it and calculate an average level.
 If we didn't rectify it the average would be zero.
 The signal after rectification looks like this, and the red line represents the average:

 ![Proto](documentation/input3.png)

 Note that this signal has double frequency of the original and, will have also some extra harmonic content due to the discontinuity around zero, so this signal is suitable only to evaluate average power, for later processing the original signal minus the DC will be used.

-After that we apply an AGC (Automatic Gain Conttrol), this doesn't enhance the SNR, since it's done after sampling, anyhow it allows to keep signal RMS level constat, so that the output of the following stages is independent of the captured signal level, this is desirable as we aim only at detecting the presence of the tone.
-Additionally at this stage we apply a squelch, which is responsbile to mute completely the sampled signal if it's RMS level is below a certain threashold.
+After that we apply an AGC (Automatic Gain Conttrol), this doesn't enhance the SNR, since it's done after the D/A, anyhow it allows to keep signallevel constat, so that the output of the following stages is independent of the captured signal level.
+This is desirable as we aim only at detecting the presence of the tone.
+Additionally at this stage we apply a squelch, which is responsbile to mute completely the sampled signal if its level is below a certain threashold.
 This prevents noise from triggering the decoder.

 Finally we use Goetzel to detect the presence of the 700Hz component of the captured audio.
 This is much more efficient than an FFT and, hence, allows to get estimates faster, so more often.
 Once the presence of the signal is determined a simple state machine is employed to keep track of the current status at each iteration.
-Depending on the level being above or below a preset threshold the application estomates dots, dashes, inter-element, inter-letter and inter-word stages of the signal and proceeds to decode those to ASCII chars.
+Depending on the level being above or below a preset threshold the application estimates dots, dashes, inter-element, inter-letter and inter-word stages of the signal and proceeds to decode those to ASCII chars.
 The alghorithm employed to translate the sequence of dots and dashes to ASCII is decribed in the next section.

 I have run some tests, by adding serial prints of values at varous stages.
 The first is the frequency response of the Goertzel.
-I have produces tones of varying frequency, in few Hz steps, around 700Hz.
-The graph below shows the freuency respose:
+I have produced tones of varying frequency, in few Hz steps, around 700Hz.
+The graph below shows the frequency respose:

 ![Proto](documentation/freqResp.png)

 The first thing we notice is that the peak of the respose is actually around 695, this is probably due to slight innacuracy in the sampling frequency, though I have no exact measure of the accuracy of the geerator (an HTML5 script).
-We can see anyhow that in a 15Hz deviation the respose is already more than 7dB down.
+We can see anyhow that at a 15Hz deviation the respose is already more than 7dB down.

-The following graph shows instead the action of the AGC and the squelch and represents the variation in amplitude of the Goertzel output as a fuction of the captured siganl RMS value.
-THis was taken at a constant frequency of 700Hz:
+The following graph shows the action of the AGC and the squelch and represents the variation in amplitude of the Goertzel output as a fuction of the captured sigal amplitude.
+This was taken at a constant frequency of 700Hz:

 ![Proto](documentation/signalRejection.png)